BLOOD PRESSURE AND ITS MEASUREMENT

 Essential (or Primary) hypertension is high blood pressure that doesn’t have a known cause.

-Secondary Hypertension is high BP caused by another medical condition like diseases of Heart, Kidney, arteries or hormones
+Secondary Hypertension is high BP caused by another medical condition like diseases of the heart, kidney, arteries or hormones

 ‘Uncontrolled Hypertension’ includes resistant hypertension as well as those patients not fully compliant or regular with medicines and/or incorporation of lifestyle measures.